AllenInstitute/AllenSDK/doc_template/visual_behavior_optical_physiology.rst

 .. image:: /_static/visual_behavior_2p/cre_lines.png
    :align: center
-   :width: 850
+   :width: 550

-Overall, the dataset includes neural and behavioral measurements from 107 mice during 704 in vivo 2-photon imaging sessions from 326 unique fields of view, resulting in longitudinal recordings from 50,482 cortical neurons.
+The full dataset includes neural and behavioral measurements from 107 mice during 704 in vivo 2-photon imaging sessions from 326 unique fields of view, resulting in longitudinal recordings from 50,482 cortical neurons.

-The table below describes the numbers of mice, sessions, and unique recorded neurons for each transgenic line and experimental configuration (project code):
+The table below describes the numbers of mice, sessions, and unique recorded neurons for each transgenic line and experimental configuration:

 .. image:: /_static/visual_behavior_2p/final_dataset_numbers.png
    :align: center